-The Audit and Review Unit (ARU) of the Professional Standards and Accountability Bureau (PSAB) completed a Custodial Interrogations and Interviews Audit in September 2024 of data from March 2024 to August 2024.
+The Audit and Review Unit (ARU) of the Professional Standards and Accountability Bureau (PSAB) completed a focused audit of the 7th District regarding Custodial Interrogations and Interviews in February 2025 of "ALL" data entries (the Universe) from September 2024 to January 2025.
 Custodial Interrogations and Interviews Audits are conducted to ensure that New Orleans Police Department (NOPD) officers conduct custodial interrogations in accordance with the subjects' rights secured or protected by the Constitution and laws of the United States, including the rights to counsel and against self-incrimination.
 NOPD agrees to ensure that custodial interrogations are conducted professionally and effectively, to elicit accurate and reliable information.
 This process is regulated by Chapter 42.11 of the New Orleans Police Department's Operations Manual, along with sections of Chapters 1.9.1, 55.4 and 55.5.1.

-This audit, conducted from September 24, 2024, to October 7, 2024, was completed using the latest Custodial Interrogations and Interviews Audit Protocol dated March 11, 2022.
+This focused audit, conducted from February 2, 2025, to February 14, 2025, was completed using the latest Custodial Interrogations and Interviews Audit Protocol dated March 11, 2022.
 The audit addresses the following Consent Decree (CD) questions: Log Entries, Video/Audio Documentation; Detective Notes; Miranda Rights; and LEP rights as documented in Consent Decree paragraphs 163, 164, 165, 166, 167 and 168.
+The focused audit was mandated by the agreed "Sustainment Plan" between DOJ and NOPD and listed as item 9 on the plan.